Lewis & Clark Kids and Family

 The LCKF Google group hosts online discussions on topics such as child care, health care, and any family-related issues or opportunities.

 A small LCKF planning committee organizes an annual summer BBQ for Lewis & Clark families at the outdoor pool, and a semi-annual swap meet to exchange family items.
+Volunteer to help with our annual BBQ.

 Campus Child Care Feasibility Study